kent-lee/deviantart-scraper/README.md

 ## Todo

-- add more functionality (e.g. user bookmarks)
+- find more things to add to the Todo list